 This could be anywhere – either inside the server, across the network or the operating systems.
 The different types of web server architecture include:

 Java web application architecture

-By virtue of being a versatile programming language, this is popular in the enterprise development environment.
+By virtue of being a versatile programming language, Java web app architecture is popular in the enterprise development environment.

-The requirements of a solution determine the extent/the complex nature of web application architectures – for instance, the solutions could be either simple or multi-tiered applications.
+The requirements of a solution determine the complex nature of web application architectures that could be either simple or multi-tiered.

-Regardless of the complexity or the nature of the application, Java Web Application Architecture is the preferred platform for developers to build solutions and deliver as per expectations.
+Regardless of the complexity or the nature of the app, Java Web Application Architecture is the preferred platform for developers to build solutions and deliver as per expectations.

-One of the distinct advantages of this architecture is the ability to combine and rely on the Java native tools, and frameworks for creating applications straddling the entire spectrum – from simple to the most complex of applications.
+One of the distinct advantages of this architecture is the ability to combine and rely on the Java native tools, and frameworks for creating applications.

 Cloud based web application architecture